Employee Termination- Meaning, Types, Causes, Steps, Letter

 2. Termination Policy

 After deciding on the above factor, you must have the policies in place.
 These policies must dictate the grounds and the procedure for termination.
-Here, you must get all the workers' signature on the agreement as consent for the policy.
+Here, you must get all the workers' signatures on the agreement as consent for the policy.

 3. Employee Review Process